jimfulto/github-api-ui/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How to run
+Got to the project directory in your command prompt and run `npm install -g @angular/cli`.
+Run `npm start` to run the project.
+Navigate to `http://localhost:4200/` to view the project.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.